tecton-ai/tecton-http-client-java/README.md

 ## Before Opening a PR

 * Please run pre-commit on your staged files to ensure that the changes are correctly formatted.
-* Please run `./gradlew clean build` to ensure that your changes pass the build
+* Please run `./mvnw clean package` to ensure that your changes pass the build
 * Please add unit tests if possible to test the new code changes

 ## License